Economy of Jersey: Criticism

 Jersey is considered a 'tax haven' by some sources (e.g. the Tax Justice Network), but this label is contested.
 Jersey has a long history of tax avoidance and smuggling due to its special constitutional status.
-The EU's tax haven blacklist does include Jersey of 2020, though has in the past and the list has been criticised for leaving out jurisdictions such as Jersey.
+The EU's tax haven blacklist does not include Jersey in the list dated February 2023, though has in the past and the list has been criticised for leaving out jurisdictions such as Jersey.
 The Government of Jersey and UK Government have argued that Jersey is a cooperative jurisdiction and the local finance industry rejects the tax haven label.

 GST and VAT avoidance

 A value-added tax system is in place known as Goods and Services Tax (GST), which is set at 5 per cent.
-Some items are zero-rated - but not food - and imported products below £135 are exempt.
+Some items are zero-rated - but not food - and imported products below £60 are exempt.

 The difference between the GST and UK/EU VAT systems previously led to VAT avoidance facilitated through the island.
 This included fulfilment by Play.com and Amazon, among other large retailers.
 Low-value consignment relief provided the mechanism for VAT-free imports from the Channel Islands to the UK.
 In April 2012, the EU closed this loophole, leading to the closure of many island businesses and the loss of a number of jobs on the island.